drBenway/pixi-vn-wiki/start/canvas-tickers-functions.md

 # Tickers methods

-To play, pause, or stop a Ticker, you must use the functions of the `canvas`.
+To play, pause, or stop a ticker, you must use the functions of the `canvas`.

 ## Run a tickerRun a ticker

-To add a Ticker you must use the `canvas.addTicker` function.
+To add a ticker you must use the `canvas.addTicker` function.
 This function receives the following parameters:

 - `canvasElementAlias`: The alias of the canvas element that will use the ticker.
 You can pass a string or an array of strings.
 If you pass an array of strings, the ticker will be associated with all canvas components.
 - `ticker`: The [ticker](/start/canvas-tickers.md) instance to be run.